 The Reactor Supervisor and the Chief Reactor Operator are responsible for the preparation, grading and evaluation of the results of the requalification examination, operator performance evaluation, and subsequent retraining efforts.
-They are thereby considered as having satisfied the requirements for completing the examination and performance evaluations.
+In order to comply with 10 CFR 55.59 (a)(2), requalification exam preparation and administration shall be alternated between the Reactor Supervisor and the Chief Reactor Operator.
+The RS or CRO preparing the exam shall be considered as having satisfied the requirements for completing the examination and performance evaluations.